raspibo/eventman/DEVELOPMENT.md

 Next to be done
 ---------------

-- easy way to add a new person to an event
 - add the minimum required fields to lists and detailed pages for persons and events
 - handle datetimes (on GUI with a calendar and on the backend deserializing ISO 8601 strings)
 - modal on event/person removal